Priority Application Deadline: December 10, 2016

 When are scholarships announced?

-Scholarships are announced after March 30.
+We do our best to announce scholarships in conjunction with acceptances.
 We work year round to raise scholarship monies and it is common for amounts to change for the better between the time of acceptance and the first day of classes.

 What are my funding options?

 Funding is always a crucial component to consider when applying to MFA's.
 While we are not a fully funded program, all of our students receive some form of scholarship during their two years in the program.
 Also, every second-year student receives one stipend-based internship in the amount of $2,000.